Atomic scale mechanisms controlling the oxidation of polyethylene: a first principles study: Results and discussion

 The typical activation energies associated to oxygen dissolving and diffusing for solution and diffusion in PE range from 0.35 to 0.45 eV \cite{michaels_flow_1961}.
 However, in this case, this activation energy might be actually related to permeation instead of diffusion, because, at variance with SiO$_2$ where bottleneck exists between the voids where the molecule can easily sit, in PE the channels between alkyl chains constitute an easy diffusion path.
 To check this we performed a NEB calculation for the migration of an oxygen molecule between two equivalent neighbouring insertion sites along the channels and found a migration barrier on the order of 0.1~eV.
+To corroborate this results we also performed an ab initio molecular dynamics simulation which, although not long enough to provide an accurate value of the free energy barrier, featured a number of jumps of the molecule consistent with the migration barrier calculated with the NEB method.
+This result, combined with those in Figure~\ref{FigO2solution}) suggest that the previously cited permeation activation energy (0.4~eV~\cite{wang_ethylene_1998}) stems essentially from thermodynamics (i.e., the solution energy) and not from kinetic barriers, and probably represents an average of the solution energy over the available insertion sites, mainly in the amorphous and in the interface regions.
+In real samples we can imagine a variety of reasons why the concentration of O$_2$ molecules, in both the amorphous and the crystalline regions, is not the equilibrium one: quenching from higher temperatures, recrystallization during irradiation, extrusion or material synthesis under higher oxygen pressure.
+For these reasons, the presence of O$_2$ cannot be categorically excluded in the crystalline regions.